jeremygustine/logging-demos/README.md

 implementations.
 Commons Logging was developed to help mitigate this situation.
 JCL is a logging facade much like SLF4j.
 It was recommended to be used by library authors who desired logging without tying consumers of the library down to a particular logging implementation (http://radio-weblogs.com/0122027/2003/08/15.html).
-JCL relies on classloading trickery to discovery the logging framework that is being used at runtime.
+JCL relies on classloading trickery to discover the logging framework that is being used at runtime.
 Unfortunately, this led to unexpected behavior, hard to debug classloading problems, and even memory leaks (https://articles.qos.ch/thinkAgain.html).
 JCL is no longer recommended to use.